 Thus, despite treaties and government policies intended to pacify the plains, Indian-United States relations became increasingly troubled during the 1850s.
 Even as miners and settlers began to set up camps and build towns on the territory assured to the Arapahos and Cheyennes by the 1851 treaty, Indians attempted to adapt to the new circumstances by participating in the local economy.
 They augmented their diet of buffalo and small game with American products (especially corn, flour, sugar, and coffee) obtained by collecting tolls and rewards, receiving annuities, and stealing.
 They began to interact with the settlers by asking, trading, and working for food and goods.
 Arapahos especially pursued this course, camping in Denver to trade and work and hiring out as stock herders, but some Cheyennes also found employment as messengers and helpers throughout their country.
 Arapaho leaders visited the Rocky Mountain News to contribute stories about how they assisted the settlers.
-Encouraged by the influential leader Left Hand, they decided that they should learn ranching so that they could use cattle to supplement and eventually replace the buffalo hunt.54 and that "civilization" would inevitably overwhelm the primitive Indian.
-The Rocky Mountain News, which reflected and shaped public opinion, characterized the Arapahos and Cheyennes as childlike vagabonds who, as a result of their isolation by an anticipated new treaty, would recede before American settlement without the necessity of destroying them.55
+Encouraged by the influential leader Left Hand, they decided that they should learn ranching so that they could use cattle to supplement and eventually replace the buffalo hunt.54

+Such Indian efforts to coexist were undermined by the attitude of non-Natives, however.
+Many settlers believed that Indians were innately inferior and that "civilization" would inevitably overwhelm the primitive Indian.
+The Rocky Mountain News, which reflected and shaped public opinion, characterized the Arapahos and Cheyennes as childlike vagabonds who, as a result of their isolation by an anticipated new treaty, would recede before American settlement without the necessity of destroying them.